Trams in Helsinki: Rolling stock

-In 2006-2011, all Valmet Nr II (at that point known as NRV II) vehicles underwent a major modification process in which a 6.5 m low-floor midsection was added to the tram.
+In 2006–2011, all Valmet Nr II (at that point known as NRV II) vehicles underwent a major modification process in which a 6.5 m low-floor midsection was added to the tram.
 The type designation was changed to MLNRV II to reflect the modifications made, and the longer trams were re-introduced in traffic gradually as the modification works were completed.
-During the process, HKLalso rebuilt ten of the older Nr I trams (at that point known as NRV II) in the same way, which brought the total number of MLNRV trams to 52 upon completion in mid-2014.
+During the process, HKL also rebuilt ten of the older Nr I trams (at that point known as NRV II) in the same way, which brought the total number of MLNRV trams to 52 upon completion in mid-2014.

 The fully low-floor Variotram units, acquired in 1998–2003 from Adtranz (later Bombardier) and built by Transtech Oy in Otanmäki, proved to be unreliable, causing a shortage of operable trams.
 Starting in 2004, HKL purchased ten Duewag series second-hand trams from Mannheim in Germany to cover for the shortage.
 Eventually arrangements were made with Bombardier to keep a sufficient number of the units in operation.
 All of the Duewag units were either withdrawn or relegated to charter service by the end of 2014.
 All Variotrams were taken out of use in 2018 because of the problems.

-Beginning in 2013, HKL acquired 72 new Artic-trams.
+Beginning in 2013, HKL acquired 72 new Artic trams.
 They have a double-articulated, eight-axle design, are 27.3 m long and have 74 fixed seats, 14 foldable seats and space for 75 standing passengers.
 The design has a 100% low floor and conventional, turning bogies designed to run without problems on Helsinki's challenging old-fashioned track network.
 Two prototype units were delivered in 2013, and each entered passenger service approximately two months after delivery.
-The first unit of the production series, no. 403, arrived in Helsinki in January 2016.
-The order is worth €113 million and it includes an option for a further 90 trams.
+The first unit of the production series (out of 70), no. 403, arrived in Helsinki in January 2016.
+In 2018 both prototype units were sold to Schöneiche bei Berlin tramway.

-To ease the construction of new tram tracks into Jätkäsaari beginning in 2009, HKL considered using bi-directional trams on the new line.
-However, HKL decided to build the Jätkäsaari extensions with conventional return loops and to use the existing uni-directional rolling stock.

-The following table lists the current rolling stock.
-Corresponding articles have further details about the cars in use.